Take the chapter quiz before and after you read this chapter.

 - If an immunisation is given too early (e.g. if measles immunisation is given at 3 months), the infant may not develop the expected resistance to the illness due to the immune system still being too immature to respond fully.

-- If an immunisation is given too late (e.g. not giving measles immunisation at 9 months), the infant may develop that illness before the immunisation can be given.
+- If an immunisation is given too late (e.g. not giving measles immunisation until 12 months), the infant may develop that illness before the immunisation can be given.

-- If immunisations are given too soon after the previous immunisation (e.g. if DPT immunisations are given a week apart), the infant may not develop the expected resistance to the illness.
+- If immunisations are given too soon after the previous immunisation (e.g. if DPaT immunisations are given a week apart), the infant may not develop the expected resistance to the illness.

-All the most important immunisations should be given by the time the child reaches 9 months of age.
+All the most important immunisations should be given by the time the child reaches 9 months of age as these illnesses are most severe in infants.

 It is important to give immunisations at the recommended time according to the immunisation schedule.